The Mae Khlong Mahachai Railway

 The temple at Samut Sakhon has a particularly beautiful inner shrine, often visited by couples who have yet to conceive their first child.

-On the other side of the road from the Kuan Yin shrine is Wat Chong Lom, a Thai style temple from the Ayutthaya period.
-This is also well worth a visit and, afterwards, if you walk through the temple grounds, you will find a very pleasant restaurant, Krua Chong Lom (Chong Lom Kitchen) on the banks of the Tha Chin river.
+On the other side of the road from the Kuan Yin shrine is Wat Chong Lom, a temple from the Ayutthaya period, though much modernised.
+If you walk through the temple grounds, you will find a very pleasant restaurant, Krua Chong Lom (Chong Lom Kitchen) on the banks of the Tha Chin river.
 Seafood here is excellent and inexpensive, the setting very pleasing.

-Rather than take a samlor back to the ferry, I found it pleasant to walk back to town along the river.
+Rather than take a samlor back to the ferry, I usually find it more pleasant to walk back to town along the river.

-If you miss your train, there are also frequent bus services between Samut Sakhon and Samut Songkram, and between Samut Songkram (in front of the central market) and Bangkok's Southern Bus Terminal.
+If you miss your train, there are also frequent bus services between Samut Sakhon and Samut Songkhram, and between Samut Songkhram (in front of the central market) and Bangkok's Southern Bus Terminal.

 Samut Songkhram

-Samut Songkhram, known locally as "Mae Khlong", is a fishing port at the mouth of the Mae Khlong River.
+Samut Songkhram, known locally as "Mae Klong", is a fishing port at the mouth of the Mae Klong River.
 Much of the land between Samut Sakhon and Samut Songkhram is salt marsh, as can be seen from the railway, and the production of salt is an important local industry.

-The main attractions of the town are the fresh seafood restaurants, the Mae Khlong River and Wat Phet Samut Worawiharn..
+The main attractions of the town are the fresh seafood restaurants, the Mae Klong River, The Railway Market and Wat Phet Samut Worawiharn..

 Wat Phet Samut Worawihan